 Another Golden Foodie Award-winner, Chef/owner Hiro Noguchi personally visits the LA fish markets at least four times a week to procure fish from Japan for his strip mall sushi restaurant, which means each bite of his killer omakase (including the above-pictured uni dish, if you're lucky) is undeniable.

 Some Thai restaurants feature a handful of Laotian dishes on their menu, but Vientiane goes hard in the paint when it comes to authenticity.
 Traditional dishes such as Mok-pa (catfish steamed in banana leaves with herbs and spices) and Nam khao (crispy rice) are favorites, and the papaya salad here is strong and pungent.

 Hidden in the middle of Little Saigon, this tiny Mediterranean restaurant from the Kelisian family is making everything by hand, which means a well-worth-the-wait menu of scratch hummus and Adana kebab.
 No matter what, though, get the specialty "S Cookie" -- it's shaped like a backwards 'S', and will easily be one of the most complex cookies you've ever tasted.

 This gastropub (a part of the 5 Doors Group) has its own secret entrance off Poppy St under a big, red key.
 Once you enter, you'll be transported back to old England (not literally... we think) -- everything's meant for sharing, but the home run is the charcuterie plate, paired with a craft cocktail.

-Michael Mina’s Stonehill Tavern at the St. Regis offers a five-diamond-star dining experience with a stunning view of the ocean, and with most of the ingredients sourced from within 10-miles of the resort.
+Michael Mina’s Stonehill Tavern at the Monarch Beach Resort (formerly the St. Regis) offers a five-diamond/star dining experience with a stunning view of the ocean, and with most of the ingredients sourced from within 10 miles of the resort.